Milan Metro Line 5 Extension, Italy

-Metro Line 5 will be the first fully automated driverless urban light rail system in Milan.
-It is a 13km-long subway that will operate between Bignami and San Siro Stadium passing via the Repubblica area at Garibaldi station.
-The route will feature a total of 19 stations.
+Metro Line 5 is the first fully automated, driverless, urban light rail system in Milan, Italy.
+It is a 13km-long subway that operates between Bignami and San Siro Stadium passing via the Repubblica area at Garibaldi station.
+The route features a total of 19 stations.

-The line is being developed in two phases.
+Known as Purple line, the line is being developed in two phases.
 Phase I consists of 6km-long underground track featuring nine stations between Bignami and Garibaldi.
-The first phase has been under construction since 2007.
+The first phase was under construction since 2007.

-The first section between northern Bignami terminus and Zara station is scheduled for opening in the first quarter of 2011 and the second section between Zara and Garibaldi is expected to open a year later in April 2012.
+The first section between northern Bignami terminus and Zara station was opened on 10 February 2013, while the second section between Zara and Garibaldi was opened on 1 March 2014.

 Already a concessionaire for Phase I of the Metro Line 5, the consortium signed a new contract with the Municipality of Milan in February 2011 for a further 7km extension from Garibaldi station to San Siro Stadium in the west.
-The contract is worth €872m and involves design, civil and technological works.
+The €872m contract involves design, civil and technological works.

 Metro 5 will operate and maintain the new stretch for a period of 25 years and seven months from the date of completion.